zhiyingfang2022/llm-d/README.md

 ### Pre-requisites

-`llm-d` requires a Kubernetes 1.29+ cluster and accelerators capable of running large models supported by vLLM.
+`llm-d` requires accelerators capable of running large models supported by vLLM.
 Our well-lit paths are focused on datacenter accelerators and networks and issues encountered outside these may not receive the same level of attention.

+See the [prerequisites for our guides](./guides/prereq/) for more details on supported hardware, networking, Kubernetes cluster configuration, and client tooling.

 ### Deploying llm-d